Keneila/startup/notes.md

 ```
 ### What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo do?
 chmod - change permissions

 pwd - print working directory,

 cd - change directory,

 ls - list files,

 vim/nano - text editors,

 mkdir - make directory,

 mv - move/rename,

 rm - remove,

 man - manual,

 ssh - remote shell,

 ps -processes,

 wget - download files,

 sudo - run as admin

 ### Which of the following console command creates a remote shell session?
 ssh

+To remotely enter startup server: ssh -i path/to/your/key.pem ubuntu@domainname.click

 ### Which of the following is true when the -la parameter is specified for the ls console command?
 ls -la lists all files (including hidden) in long format